aspose-total/Aspose.Total-Products/total/en/android-java/conversion/md-to-docm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MD to DOCM on Android via Java" h2="Convert MD to DOCM in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting Markdown (MD) files to Microsoft Office Open XML (DOCM) format is a common requirement for many mobile applications.
+DOCM is a file format used by Microsoft Word to store documents with macros, and is the default format for documents created in Word 2007 and later.
+Converting MD to DOCM allows users to access the content of the MD file in a format that is compatible with Microsoft Word.

+<h2>How Aspose.Total Helps for MD to DOCM Conversion</h2>

-You can integrate MD to DOCM conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert MD file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to DOCM.
+Aspose.Total for Android Java is a comprehensive suite of APIs that can be used to integrate MD to DOCM conversion feature in mobile applications.
+The package includes two APIs that can be used to convert MD to DOCM.

+The first API is Aspose.PDF for Android via Java.
+This API can be used to convert MD files to DOC format.
+It supports a wide range of features, including text extraction, image extraction, page manipulation, and more.

+The second API is Aspose.Words for Android Java.
+This API can be used to render DOC files to DOCM format.
+It supports a wide range of features, including document manipulation, text manipulation, formatting, and more.

+By using these two APIs, developers can easily integrate MD to DOCM conversion feature in their mobile applications.
+The APIs are easy to use and can be integrated quickly and easily.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}